Shaun Kauleinamoku

-Shaun Kauleinamoku (born May 24, 1987) is an arena football wide receiver for the Shanghai Skywalkers of the China Arena Football League.
+Shaun Kauleinamoku (born May 24, 1987) is an American former professional football wide receiver who played in the Arena Football League (AFL).
 He played collegiately at Western Oregon University.
-Kauleinamoku has also been member of the Spokane Shock, San Antonio Talons, Utah Blaze, Pittsburgh Power and Shanghai Skywalkers.
+Kauleinamoku was a member of the Spokane Shock, San Antonio Talons, Utah Blaze, Pittsburgh Power, Philadelphia Soul, and Shanghai Skywalkers.

 Professional career

 Philadelphia Soul

 On January 26, 2015, Kauleinamoku was assigned to the Philadelphia Soul.
 On January 26, 2016, Kauleinamoku was assigned to the Soul for the 2016 season.
 On August 26, 2016, the Soul beat the Arizona Rattlers in ArenaBowl XXIX by a score of 56–42 and Kauleinamoku was named ArenaBowl MVP.
-He earned Second Team All-Arena honors in 2017.
+He earned second-team All-Arena honors in 2017.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.

 Shanghai Skywalkers

-Kauleinamoku was drafted by the Shanghai Skywalkers in the fourth round of the 2016 CAFL Draft.
+Kauleinamoku was drafted by the Shanghai Skywalkers in the fourth round of the 2016 CAFL draft.
 He earned All-Pro South Division All-Star honors after catching 37 passes for 479 yards and 16 touchdowns.
 He also rushed for 71 yards and 4 touchdowns.
 He is listed on the Skywalkers' roster for the 2018 season.